-Generally, most sea glass enthusiasts and collectors call glass from oceans and other bodies of salt water sea glass and glass from fresh water sources beach glass.
+Generally, most sea glass enthusiasts and collectors call glass from oceans and other bodies of saltwater sea glass and glass from fresh water sources beach glass.
 Sometimes, however, the terms are used interchangeably.

-Sources of Sea Glass
+Common Sources of Sea Glass

-Rare Sea Glass
+Uncommon Sources of Sea Glass

-Unlike most drinking bottles that come from white, green, and brown glass, many sea glass shards that come in rare colors were not mass produced.
+Unlike most drinking bottles that come from white, Kelly green, and brown glass, many sea glass shards that come in rare colors were not mass produced.

-Black Sea Glass
+Rare Black Sea Glass

-In the 1700s and 1800s dark green and dark amber bottles were produced for mostly liquor and medicine.
+In the 1700s and 1800s dark green and dark amber bottles were produced for mostly liquor, medicine and poison.
 The dark colored glass protected the contents in the bottle from light.
-These rare pieces of black sea glass are hard to identify because they look similar to rocks when they’re lying on the sand.
+These rare pieces of black sea glass are hard to find and identify because they look similar to rocks when they’re lying on the sand.

 Depression Glass Sea Glass

-Sea Glass Crafts
+Sea Glass Arts and Crafts

 Many artists make sea glass into jewelry.
-Other creative craft makers use sea glass for a number of things like wreathes, mosaics wind chimes, ornaments, and candle holders.
-Many collectors consider sea glass more precious than gemstones.
+Other creative craft makers use sea glass for a number of things like wreathes, mosaics, wind chimes, ornaments, lamps, vases, and candle holders.
+Windows with sea glass mosaics have been becoming quite popular.

 Sea Glass Is Disappearing